 You can also read: Everything You Need to Get Started On a Transcription Career

-Jobs are available in almost every area.
+Transcription & translation jobs from home are available in almost every area.
 Search local listings.
 Provide your information to local professional groups, like the Chamber of Commerce.
 Ask professionals that you transcribe to refer other people to you.
-Word of mouth is the best advertising and it's free.
+Word of mouth is the best advertising, and it's free.
 Put your name on local job boards.
 Hand out business cards at professional offices.
 Introduce yourself at meetings and social events.

 You will be responsible for your own taxes.
 This means keeping highly detailed records and making arrangements for payment on a quarterly, semi-annual or annual basis.
 You will be required to keep an accurate record of all of your business expenses and income.